isears/mimic2ts/README.md

   ...
 ```

 Each directory is named for a specific `stay_id` in MIMIC.
-Each of the csv file contains a table with the following format:
+Each of the csv files contains a table with the following format:

 | feature_id | 0   | 1  | ... | n  |
 |------------|-----|----|-----|----|